gerwitz/hgc-v11/source/library/lists/hell.html.md

 ## Eigth

-- People who empower Donald Trump
+- Roger Severino
+- Members of the Westboro Baptist Church

 ## Ninth

-- Members of the Westboro Baptist Church
+- The men who will trade the United States federation and its role in global peace and justice for personal gain or religious spite (Mitch McConnell, Orin Hatch, et al)